 Keeping up with hair style trends and improving your skills is always good for business.
 Plus, it’s good for your taxes.
 Taking seminars on the latest coloring techniques, attending conventions or workshops and virtual events/webinars counts as deductible expenses.

 Similarly, relevant trade magazines and professional subscriptions are recognized as related expenses by the IRS.

 If your state or local jurisdiction requires a hair stylist license, you can write off that fee.

 Your hair stylist insurance can protect you from the business risks you face when working with clients.
 It is also usually a deductible expense from your taxes.

 6. Office expenses

-Final tips on self-employed hairdresser tax deductions
+Consult a professional for more self-employed hairdresser tax deductions

-How Next Insurance helps hair stylists
+How NEXT Insurance helps hair stylists